ceedee666/simple-iot-stack/README.md

         MOSQUITTO_PASSWORD=dummy-123-...
       ```

-      To add the password to the `mosquitto.passwd` file use the following command
+      To add the password for the user mosquitto to the `passwd` file use the
+      following command

       ```zsh
-        docker-compose exec mosquitto mosquitto_passwd -c /mosquitto/conf/mosquitto.passwd mosquitto
+        docker-compose run --rm mosquitto mosquitto_passwd -c /mosquitto/conf/passwd mosquitto
       ```

 ### Starting the stack

-Finally, the IoT stack can be started using the following command:
+After finishing the configuration is is now time to start the IoT stack.

 ```zsh
   docker-compose up -d